-- (1) Does Blue's failure to provide information about Purple Properties and/or Blue's recovery of 2 million Abu-Dollars from Purple Inc. constitute Blue's non-performance of its obligations to Red under the advisory agreement entered into by Red and Blue in April 2011? - (2) If it is assumed hypothetically that Red has certain rights to seek damages from Blue, have the relevant claims been extinguished by the statute of limitations?
+- (1) Does (a) Blue's failure to provide information about Purple Properties and (b) Blue's actual recovery of 2 million Abu-Dollars from Purple Inc. constitute Blue's nonperformance of its obligations to Red under the advisory agreement entered into by Red and Blue in April 2011? - (2) If it is assumed hypothetically that Red has certain rights to seek damages from Blue, have the relevant claims been extinguished by the statute of limitations?